OUR PEARLS ARE INTRINSICALLY SUSTAINABLE

 For over 40,000 years, The Bardi Jawi people of the Dampier Peninsula have harvested pearl shell.
 Not only was the shell an important and nutritious food source, but it was also incredibly culturally significant.
 These ancient artisans would carve the shell into a teardrop shape which is known as Guwan.
 They would then carve unique lines into the shell with kangaroo jawbone before staining it with red ochre.
 In this form it is known as Riji.
 The men would wear their Riji around the waist, on a belt of human hair, donated by aunties and sisters, during high ceremonies.
 Associated with power and great honour, these ancient artworks were traded over thousands of kilometres throughout central Australia.
 See images from past to present, with our modern day resident Riji artist Bruce Wiggan.

 WHEN CULTURES UNITE

-In 1960, we spearheaded Australia’s first trial harvest of cultured pearls – chartering a new course in pearling otherwise not known within Australia (and all the rest of the world, outside of Japan).
-No cultured pearl farm in the entire world had ever successfully come to fruition without Japanese involvement.
-That all just changed, thanks to the Brown family and their passionate dedication to a quest that was considered virtually impossible.
+In 1960, we spearheaded Australia’s first trial harvest of cultured pearls, chartering a new course in pearling otherwise not known within Australia or rest of the world, outside of Japan.
+No cultured pearl farm in the world had ever successfully come to fruition without Japanese involvement.
+That all changed, thanks to the Brown family and their passionate dedication to a quest that was considered virtually impossible.
 From bark huts and handmade tools, the story of Australia’s cultured pearling pioneers begun.
-Lyndon Brown then trained and paid three local Bardi Jawi men to also culture pearls and so the very first all Australian pearl farm was established on this very raft at Cygnet Bay, The Kimberley.
+Lyndon Brown then trained and employed three local Bardi Jawi men – Tom Wiggan, Aubrey Tigan and Gordon Dixon – to also culture pearls, and so the very first all Australian pearl farm was established on this very raft at Cygnet Bay, The Kimberley.